-Care practices and tools to support sound sleep at our communities often include:
+Person-centered practices and non-pharmacologic interventions to support sound sleep at our communities often include:

 - Flexible bedtime and wake times that honor each resident's preferences.
-We don't wake all residents at 6 a.m., so those who prefer to stay up and sleep in late can choose when to start their day. - Honoring our resident's historic bedtime routines - Use of essential oils and aromatherapy to help support healthy sleep patterns - Herbal tea at bedtime - Music - Body pillows in beds
+Night owls should continue to be able to be night owls, so we don't wake all residents at 6 a.m. for the sake of convenience. - Honoring our resident's historic bedtime routines - Use of essential oils and aromatherapy to help support healthy sleep patterns - Herbal tea at bedtime - Music - Body pillows in beds to replace the loss of a longtime sleeping companion